 Nothing was enough to kill the nightmare.

 The night sky was blooming.
 And, Lyra wanted to find her lucky star among the carnival but realized that the effort would be pointless.
 Aldebaran studied the flashes of her profile in between each flicker of the fire, a landscape settled in profundity.

 Then…also from the night sky a fluttering messenger of hope burst the silence.
 A raven, Lyra could tell from the fact that she could only see movements since its plumage blended into the darkness as it attempted to invade the fallen tree where Aldebaran sat.
 A…raven…she jumped from her blankets as she saw the hint of white at the bird’s feet.
 The raven.
-Certainty is a thing with wings, and as she rushed to take the note from the bird and see the flawless script she knew only a physician could write she almost wept.
+Certainty is a thing with wings, and as she rushed to take the note from the bird and see the messy script she knew only a physician could write she almost wept.
 A location, hope, she exclaimed the possibilities, her partner welcomed the distraction from his brooding.